Koha-Community/kohadocs/source/tools.rst

 Stock Rotation
 ~~~~~~~~~~~~~~

+Stock Rotation helps to spread resources more fairly amongst library branches
+and allows patrons to see a wider range of titles.

+Items are popular whilst they are new at a particular branch.
+However, their
+use often tails off over time.
+This tool empowers librarians to automate the
+movement of items on to another branch before usage declines and thereby
+extends the items useful life.

-The stock rotation tool allows library staff to create rotation plans and add
+Library staff create rotation plans and then assign them to items.
+A cronjob
-items to them.
-A cronjob is then used to cycle these items round the specified
+is then used to cycle these items round the specified libraries on the
-libraries on the rotation plan, moving them to the next stage after the
+rotation plan, moving them to the next stage after the prescribed period
-prescribed period of time has passed at the current stage.
-Email notices may be
+of time has passed at the current stage.

-used to provide the library branches with a list of items to be put in-transit
+Email notices may be used to provide the library branches with a list of
-to the next branch and if an item is found to be on loan at the time that it
+items to be put in-transit to the next branch and if an item is found to be
-should be transfered then an alert will be displayed when it is next returned.
+on loan at the time that it should be transfered then an alert will be
+displayed when it is next returned.

 From the stock rotation tool page you can add new rotation plans and see a
 summary of your currently configured rotation plans.
 You can then edit plan